Consensys/linea-token-list/README.md

 ## How to add a Token (for community)

+IMPORTANT: Before adding a new token, it is mandatory to verify the token's smart contract.
+This ensures the authenticity and security of the token.
+Contract verification should be done through [LineaScan's](https://lineascan.build/) or [Etherscan's](https://etherscan.io/) contract verification tools.

 To add a new Token,

 1. `Fork` this repository to your own GitHub account, then `clone` your fork and create a new branch.